 After a year, Tiffany moved to a marketing role and skyrocketed up the totem pole, managing the marketing calendar, running campaigns, and creating effective customer experiences on the website to drive customer loyalty.

 Satisfied with her work after a few years at Gilt, Tiffany said her goodbyes, planning to start her own skincare company.
 Then, she met some of the investors at Cover FX, who convinced her to take a job as the VP of Digital and Ecommerce.
-At Cover FX,digital marketing, digital PR, and the ecommerce website.
-Tiffany set to work right away, and the results were quickly visible:
+Tiffany set to work right away, and the results were quickly visible.

 For anyone in this type of challenging role, she explains, the questions to ask are: